 - Use video in your social media ads.
 Video grabs attention, increases brand exposure, and drives conversions.
 Plus, it appeals to mobile social media users, which is the more popular method of consuming social media when compared to desktop or tablet.

 - Smart social targeting with great landing pages that convert.
-You must market relevant content to your most valuable patient personas to make this cost-effective.
+To make this cost-effective, you must market-relevant content to your most valuable patient personas.

 Don’t wait to get started.
 RUNNER agency can help you stop using vanity metrics and start using actionable metrics to create a winning digital marketing strategy that skips past the learning curves and straight into attaining your goals.
 Request a free consultation to speak with an expert.